Ytalo: Career

 On 5 June 2016, Ytalo scored his first goal for São Paulo in the 1–0 Campeonato Brasileiro Série A victory against Cruzeiro.
 He suffered a cruciate ligament injury soon after, and was out for the rest of the season.
 After recovering from surgery he was loaned back to Audax.
 At the conclusion of the state league campaign he signed for CRB for their 2017 Campeonato Brasileiro Série B campaign, but in August he moved to Republic of Macedonia side FK Vardar.
 He returned to Brazil in January 2018, signing with Linense for the 2018 Campeonato Paulista season.

 In June 2018 Ytalo signed for Red Bull Brasil initially for the 2018 Copa Paulista, but then extended for 2019 Campeonato Paulista.
 He became part of the Red Bull Bragantino team when Red Bull Brasil merged with Clube Atlético Bragantino in April 2019.

 In August 2022, Bragantino sent Ytalo on loan to Série B side Bahia until the end of the 2022 season.
 On 2 January 2023, Ytalo was loaned to Ferroviária for the 2023 Campeonato Paulista.
 In April 2023, Bragantino loaned Ytalo to Série B side Sampaio Corrêa until the end of the 2023 season.

 On 1 December 2023, Ytalo's contract with Red Bull Bragantino ended and he joined Série C club Remo ahead of the 2024 season.
+On 9 June 2025, he joined Série C side ABC.
+At the end of the 2025 season, Ytalo joined Série D club Joinville.